alarm-redist/fifty-states/analyses/AR_cd_2000/doc_AR_cd_2000.md

 ## Redistricting requirements
 In ``Arkansas `, according to [NCSL Redistricting Law 2000](https://web.archive.org/web/20041216185957/https://www.senate.mn/departments/scr/redist/red2000/Tab5appx.htm), districts should:

+1. be contiguous
+1. have equal populations
-3. maintain counties, cities, and established geographical boundaries, if possible
+1. maintain counties, cities, and established geographical boundaries, if possible
-4. not dilute the voting strength of minority citizens
+1. not dilute the voting strength of minority citizens

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%, which is in line with the low deviation seen in past congressional district maps.